KislakCenter/ds-scripts/README.md

 ![DSWorkflow1.jpg](docs/DSWorkflow1.jpg)

-DS members provide their manuscript data in structured form, as METS, MARC, TEI, CSV, or (forthcoming) EAD.
+DS members provide their manuscript data in structured form as METS, MARC, TEI, CSV, or (forthcoming) EAD.
 That data is then converted to an agnostic DS import spreadsheet, with certain values enhanced by links to authorities, like Wikidata, the Getty Art and Architecture Thesaurus, and OCLC FAST.
 The import CSV is parsed and loaded into Wikibase.
 The Wikibase records are then extracted and ingested into the DS Search site.

 The _**DS Convert**_ scripts `ds-recon` and `ds-convert` are responsible for the extraction and transformation of structure member data to generate the Agnostic Transition Spreadsheet, referred to here as the DS import CSV.